-What’s the cheapest option for paying an overseas credit card?
+What’s the cheapest option for paying off debt on an overseas credit card?

 A user wrote in with this question:

 I have recently moved to Australia from New Zealand.
 I still have a credit card in New Zealand and am now finding it expensive to pay it off from Australia.
 I am having trouble finding a company that allows balance transfers from other countries, would you know if this is even possible?
 And if so, could you please let me know where I can start looking.

 Paying off the debt using a 'cheque to self' from Citi

 The Citi Ready Credit is very unique and allows you make a 'cheque to self' which can be used to then payoff almost any of your debts.
 You can read our full review on the Citi Ready Credit here to find out more about the product and see whether or not you're eligible.
 Please note that you cannot pay off a Citi-issued credit card with a 'cheque to self'.

 Is it possible to pay an overseas debt with a balance transfer?